cookies-xor-cream/HugoTest/content/posts/poetry/wip/the_closest_ill_get_to_a_prayer.md

 ---
 tags: ['New']
-title: 'The Closest I'll Get To A Prayer'
+title: "The Closest I'll Get To A Prayer"
 date: 2024-02-26
 ---